-A Zonin Prosecco tasting at home gave us the chance to sip and savor a bit of Italy.
+A Zonin Prosecco tasting at home gave us a chance to sip and savor a bit of Italy.

 We fell in love with Prosecco on one of many trips to Italy over the years.
-For those who haven’t savored it, Prosecco is a sparkling Italian white wine produced in the Veneto region.
+Prosecco is a sparkling Italian white wine produced in the Veneto region for those who haven’t savored it.
 Its name is derived from the small village where the Glera grapes used to produce it were first grown.

 Because Prosecco is relatively inexpensive compared to its rich French cousin, Champagne, and has been improving in quality, its popularity has been soaring in Italy as well as other countries where it’s imported, including the U.S.